Unlocking the Secrets of Background Eraser Tool Photoshop

 Work Overview

 Once you check the checkerboard pattern, you will find the image I have removed there.
-Photoshop shows the layer’s transparency in this way, but if you use Photoshop frequently, you might be thinking about what is happening!
+Photoshop shows the layer’s transparency this way, but if you use Photoshop frequently, you might be thinking about what is happening!

 A few moments ago, we found my image in the layer.
 Photoshop follows a different way of treating layers than normal layers.